 A network of international specialists formed the Rinderpest Holding Facility Network, with plans to develop a non-infectious diagnostic control.
 Dr Carrie Batten at Pirbright is Secretariat for the network and, along with Dr Michael Baron, is leading on a so-called "sequence and destroy" project.

 They are performing full-genome sequencing of all the Institute's archive of rinderpest isolates, recording the data and then destroying all stocks of those viruses.
 In this way, the biological information is retained, whilst removing the risk posed by retaining the live virus.
-The latest round of sample destruction took place in February 2018 with 286 vials destroyed, which represented 24 RPV isolates.
+A round of sample destruction took place in February 2018 with 286 vials destroyed, which represented 24 RPV isolates.

 Samples were removed from storage, decontaminated with disinfectant and then autoclaved for destruction.